siriusctrl/UniPublic/COMP90024 CCC/Note/Week8.1.md

   - Intel and AMD introduced extensions to make x86 virtualisable
     - AMD SVM (Secure Virtual Machine)
     - Intel VT (Virtualisation Technology)
+- All sensitive/privileged instructions have to be dealt with.
+Some will need to be emulated/translated, others can just happen depending on the mode and/or whether para-virtualisation is supported.